 The church has been blessed by the family.
 Hebrews 13:2 says, “Don’t forget to show hospitality to strangers, for some who’ve done this have entertained angels without realizing it!”

-Most kids with disabilities function well in typical classrooms.
-But kids who are severely disabled or medically fragile need a room adapted to their needs.
+While most kids with special needs function well in typical classrooms, some kids need a special room.
+Consider that kids who have severe special needs or medically fragile may need a room adapted to their needs.
 Due to physical, mental, or emotional problems, these kids may respond differently to noises, lights, and textures.
 If their families are ever going to attend worship, it’ll be because your church cared enough to offer a safe, welcoming space for children with special needs.

-- Location — Choose a well-ventilated room on the first floor near handicap-accessible restrooms, away from noise, and large enough for wheelchairs to move freely.
+Choose a well-ventilated room on the first floor near handicap-accessible restrooms.
+Make sure it’s away from noise and large enough for wheelchairs to move freely.

-Pat Verbal is general editor of Special Needs Ministry for Children (Group), and author, and manager of curriculum development at the Christian Institute on Disability at Joni and Friends International Disability Center (www.joniandfriends.org).
+Pat Verbal is general editor of Special Needs Ministry for Children (Group), and author, and manager of curriculum development at the Christian Institute on Disability at Joni and Friends International Disability Center.

 For more great articles like this in every issue, subscribe today to Children’s Ministry Magazine!